Rule 5160-59-03.2 | OhioRISE: care coordination.

 (viii) Performing referrals and linkages to appropriate services and supports, including natural supports, along the continuum of care;

-(ix) Facilitating discharge planning activities for youth admitted to a psychiatric residential treatment facility or an inpatient behavioral health facility; and
+(ix) Facilitating discharge planning activities for youth admitted to a facility for behavioral health treatment or inpatient behavioral health treatment; and

 (b) Have documentation of annual fidelity review, monitoring, and adherence to high-fidelity wraparound by an independent validation entity recognized by ODM.
 The fidelity review will assess for consistent use of high-fidelity wraparound standards established by the national wraparound initiative.

-(c) Submit the child and family-centered care plan to the OhioRISE plan within one business day of completion of the child and family-centered care plan.
+(c) Submit the child and family-centered care plan to the OhioRISE plan upon completion.

 (2) CMEs delivering MCC will: